 Solution: Most of the plants do not move from one place to another.
-They grow, produce flower and fruits while remaining fixed at one and the same place.
+They grow, produce flowers and fruits while remaining fixed at one and the same place.
 The seeds falling directly under the mother plant have to germinate and develop under limited food supply and space.

 To overcome this problem, the fruits and seeds have several special devices for wide dispersal.
-The natural agents like wind, water and animals and even mechanism of dehiscence in some fruits, help the seeds and fruits to disperse from one place to another, and to long distances from the parent plant.
+The natural agents like wind, water and animals and even the mechanism of dehiscence in some fruits, help the seeds and fruits to disperse from one place to another, and to long distances from the parent plant.

 - Wind: In the species where the seeds are light in weight or have some accessory part to help dissemination, are dispersed by the air current.

-- Water: The fruits and seeds with specialised devices which may be in the form of spongy and fibrous outer walls as in coconut and spongy thalamus as in lotus, and small seeds with airy aril as in water lily, float very easily in water and are carried away to long distances with the water current.
+- Water: The fruits and seeds with specialized devices which may be in the form of spongy and fibrous outer walls as in coconut and spongy thalamus as in lotus, and small seeds with airy aril as in water lily, float very easily in water and are carried away to long distances with the water current.